joinself/self-sdk-examples/android/SelfExamples/README.md

 ### 3. Chat

 This app connect to another app by an inbox address.
 You need to use server SDK (go-sdk, jvm-sdk) to configure an account, handle `onKeyPackage` callback and open the inbox.
-And it sends and receives chat messages
+And it sends and receives chat messages.

 Note: update server inbox address in TODO